JvanKatwijk/qt-1090/README.md

 ---------------------------------------------------------------------------
 Creating an executable
 ---------------------------------------------------------------------------

+NOTE: the CMakeLists.txt file is NOT up to date

 For linux one has to create the executable

 Step 1 is of course downloading the sourcetree

 * git clone https://githib.com/JvanKatwijk/qt-1090

-To compile, you should have C++ and Qt5 installed.
+To compile, you should have C++ and Qt6 installed.

 Step 2 is configuring the executable